kent-map/chirpy/_posts/2026-05-10-christianity-in-kent.md

 Canterbury became the capital of this growing Christian community.
 Augustine founded his headquarters there and went on to become the first Archbishop of Canterbury.
 The city quickly became the religious core of England, a position it still holds today through the Archbishop of Canterbury.

 The most famous landmark connected to this period is Canterbury Cathedral.
 The cathedral stands on the site where Augustine established his church after arriving in 597 AD.
 Although much of the current building was constructed later in the medieval period, the land itself dates all the way back to Augustine’s mission.
 Canterbury Cathedral became the symbol of Christianity in England and has endured as one of the most significant churches in England.
 The cathedral reflects the success of Augustine’s mission and the lasting establishment of Christianity among the Anglo Saxons.

-PICTURE OF CANTERBURY CATHEDRAL
+{% include embed/image.html src="wc:Canterbury Cathedral - Portal Nave Cross-spire.jpeg" aspect="1.333" caption="Canterbury Cathedral - Portal Nave Cross-spire" %}

 Canterbury Cathedral went on to become famous throughout Europe due to the murder of Archbishop Thomas Becket in 1170.
 Pilgrims travelled from across Europe and England to visit Becket’s shrine, which made Canterbury one of the most vital pilgrimage destinations in medieval Christianity.
 Geoffrey Chaucer’s Canterbury Tales was actually inspired by these pilgrimages.
 Although this happened many centuries following Augustine’s mission, it reflects how Canterbury continues to hold religious significance long after Christianity first came to England. .